blocky/attestation-service-examples/params_and_secrets/README.md

 ## Next Steps

 Now that you have successfully run the example, you can start modifying it to fit your own needs.
-Try modifying the example to extract multiple password protected strings in one call.
+Try modifying the example to decrypt multiple password protected strings in one call.
 You can use the predefined input from [`fn-call.json`](./fn-call.json) multiple times.